 Scanning your functions from production

-Starting today, you can automatically discover your these triggers.
+Starting today, you can automatically discover these Lambda triggers.
 You will get that information from multiple AWS accounts, all AWS regions, and all programming languages.
 It comes together with the invocation count, errors, timeouts, out-of-memory conditions, and the monthly cost.

 After a few minutes, a quick look at the table will immediately tell you what the event sources of your Lambda functions are.
 Forget about living in the dark – taking a look at this table will make sure that nobody configured a wrong event source by mistake.